jwilsson/LightTip/README.md

 * content (Default "") string A string which can contain HTML and which will be used in LightTip.
 Will override the "attribute" and "selector" options.
 * delayIn (Default 0) int Number of miliseconds before LightTip is shown.
 * delayOut (Default 0) int Number of miliseconds before LightTip is hidden.
 * lockPosition (Default false) boolean Whether to lock the position of LightTip.
-Not used if "trigger" is "hover".
+Not used if "trigger" is "focus".
 * offsetX (Default 10) integer X-offset from the mouse pointer.
 * offsetY (Default 10) integer Y-offset from the mouse pointer.
 * selector (Default "") string Any valid jQuery selector.
 The matched element's HTML will be used in LightTip.
 Will override the "attribute" option.